Infiniminer: Gameplay

 Players are placed into teams within a procedurally generated landscape and are equipped with mining tools.
 The primary objective is to collect the most money by mining ore while avoiding or fighting an opposing team.
 The team that earns the most money by the end of the round is declared the winner.
 During development, Zachary Barth, the creator of Infiniminer, observed that players began using its mechanics for building and item collection, deviating from its original competitive design.
 This behavior led to the emergence of sandbox-style gameplay.

 Development

 Zachary Barth had early experience with programming games in his youth but honed his skills more formally while attending Rensselaer Polytechnic Institute in New York.
 After graduating, he worked as a game programmer at Microsoft, continuing independent development in his spare time.
 In April 2009, he released Infiniminer, a multiplayer game that initially focused on competitive mining objectives.
 However, players soon began using its sandbox mechanics to construct structures.

 Despite the game's growing popularity, Infiniminer generated no revenue.
 Barth had not obfuscated the game's source code, which led to it being decompiled and spread online.
 As a result, unauthorized modifications and hacks became common.
-Due to the lack of monetization and control over the game's code, Barth discontinued development.
+Due to the lack of monetization and control over the game's code, Barth open sourced the game and discontinued development.